hashicorp/nomad/website/source/api/sentinel-policies.html.md

 Sentinel endpoints are only available when ACLs are enabled.
 For more details about ACLs, please see the [ACL Guide](/guides/acl.html).

+~> **Enterprise Only!** This API endpoint and functionality only exists in Nomad Enterprise.
+This is not present in the open source version of Nomad.

 ## List Policies

 This endpoint lists all Sentinel policies.
 This lists the policies that have been replicated